It's Time For A Breather - The Market Is Vulnerable For A Pullback

 The airlines have had a terrific run-up over the last 8 days and are now perched just below the boundary of their upper range.
 They have approached this resistance 4 times previously.
 Although the airlines are currently range bound, I think that is about to change.

 A few things are evident in this chart: steady accumulation of new buyers (see volume below).
 And off the chart (not visible here) is a steady sequential increase in TSA Passenger traffic.
-After a pullback of maybe 18% (to $13-$14), I think the next run higher would be a break above this range.
-They have been trapped in for almost 10 weeks.
+After a pullback of maybe 18% (to $13-$14), I think the next run higher would be a break above the range that the airline sector has been trapped in for almost 10 weeks.

 The airlines would be a buy on this pullback.
 Of the two names I have covered in the past - Southwest (LUV), and Spirit (SAVE) - I would add to those positions on a 15% - 18% pullback.
 These stocks are so volatile, it could happen in just a couple of days.
 See blank box in chart below.